In just a few years, half of all states passed bans on trans health care for kids

 She points to a NORC-LA Times poll released in June that found 77% of Americans agreed with the statement: “Elected officials are mostly using debates over transgender and nonbinary people to distract attention from more pressing priorities.”

 There’s also a religious aspect to the push for these laws.
-“When God created us, he created us male and female, and that's it — there is no other choice,” South Carolina House majority leader Republican Davey Hiott told reporters in January.
+“When God created us, he created us male and female, and that's it — there is no other choice,” South Carolina House Majority Leader Davey Hiott, a Republican, told reporters in January.
 “All these other folks that want to change that from birth or change that through their life, we need to stand up against that.”

 In May, South Carolina became the 25th state to enact a gender-affirming care ban for youth.